 The development of post-secondary education in the city's downtown core has led to Urban Renewal and and Economic Transformation (PDF).

 With education being the catalyst, Brantford has been able to attract strategic investment from post-secondary institutions, the business community and other regional partners.
 Engaged and supported by the City of Brantford, Wilfrid Laurier- the first post-secondary institution in Brantford - opened its doors with 39 students in September 1999 and boasts over 3,100 as of January 2015.
-Today, the City’s strategic partnerships have grown to include Nipissing University, Conestoga College and McMaster University.
-In the next 10 years, post-secondary institutions’ enrollment is expected to grow to over 15,000 students.
+Today, the City’s strategic partnerships have grown to include Conestoga College and McMaster University.
+In the next 10 years, post-secondary institutions’ enrollment is expected to grow significantly.

 “The City of Brantford is poised to become a 21st Century City.
 With the completion of a comprehensive Downtown Master Plan (PDF)